IntersectMBO/plutus/doc/read-the-docs-site/adr/0003-sharing-prod-debugging-cek.md

 There are tradeoffs between these two requirements.
 If we have a separate machine, the performance of the production machine will be untouched.
 But there is more scope for us to make mistakes with the new machine.

-But if we share code between the two machines, the performance of the production machine may be compromised.
+However, if we share code between the two machines, the performance of the production machine may be compromised.

-This ADR proposes approaches for the two machines to share code while not compromising performance.
+This ADR proposes an approach for the two machines to share code while not compromising performance.

 ## Decision: Polymorphic compute/return steps